andreasSchauer/ffx-lookup-tool/readme.md

 ##### Biran and Yenke

-If you search for Biran or Yenke Ronso, you will be asked to enter Kimahri's HP, Strength, Magic and Agility, since their own stats are determined by them.
-The tool will then calculate the stats for them.
+Some of Biran and Yenke's stats are dependent on Kimahri's stats.
+If you search for Biran or Yenke Ronso, you will be asked to enter Kimahri's HP, Strength, Magic, and Agility.
+The tool will then calculate their stats.

 ##### Groups